 Yes, you do.
 Our product is available to anyone looking to purchase a property, whether you are a first time buyer or not.

 However, the Your Home property you buy must become your main and only residence, so if you are an existing home owner you must be selling it on completion, and you can't own any other properties while you live in your shared ownership purchase.

-Then, Your Home carries a product fee of £1,100 (+VAT) – this will cover the cost of processing your application, performing a valuation on the property, conveyancing searches including Local Authority, Environmental, Drainage and Water, as well as our solicitor fees.
+Then, Your Home carries a product fee of £1,100 (+VAT) – this will cover the cost of processing your application, conveyancing searches including Local Authority, Environmental, Drainage and Water, as well as our solicitor fees.

 You will have to cover your own solicitor costs, and depending on the property you buy there might be a requirement to pay Stamp Duty Land Tax.
 All of these potential costs will be detailed for you throughout the process but our suggestion is that you set aside £3,500 for total costs, including our own fee.

 The part-rent share of your property will require payment monthly in advance, starting at 4.89% per year of the value of the share you don't own, and increasing yearly by 0.50% plus the Retail Price Index (RPI).
 If the RPI is zero or negative your rent will increase by 0.50%.

 Yes, provided that this is an unsecured loan.
 You will need to tell us about this as part of the application process, and we will take it into account (alongside any other credit accounts and loan repayments) as part of your affordability assessment.